 Our developmental approach (Patton, McKegg & Wehipeihana, 2016) to the research and evaluation has been pivotal in our ability to remain agile.
 This agility has been especially valuable.
 We found that through the regular feedback and data collection, analysis and reflection, we have been able to pivot and re-adjust our approach to ensure that we were working in the best interests of our whānau and tauira.
 We have drawn from a range of data collection tools, including interviews, focus groups, surveys and informal meetings.
 Our aim has been to fit the research engagement into the contextual needs of participants.
 Our focus was for the participants to become an active part of the research, not just the subjects of it.
-Overarching and influencing our approach were the three Te Tiriti o Waitangi principles of partnership, participants involved, and 'participation' through our engagement and encouragement of participants to express their cultural identity via culturally responsive interaction, focus groups and interviews.
+Overarching and influencing our approach were the three Te Tiriti o Waitangi principles of partnership, participation, protection.
+'Partnership' was honoured via our engagement with the organisations and participants involved, and 'participation' through our engagement and encouragement of participants to express their cultural identity via culturally responsive interaction, focus groups and interviews.
 Finally, throughout every phase of this research project, we sought to 'protect' the safety of the participants and the cultural integrity of te ao Māori, te reo Māori and tikanga Māori (Macfarlane, 2012).